1971 Arizona Wildcats football team: Game summaries

-Washington State
+at Washington State

-Arizona started the season strong with a win over Washington State and won their first road game since 1968, when they defeated Utah, and breaking a nine-game road losing streak dating back to that season.
+Arizona started the season strong with a win over Washington State, their first road win since 1968 when they defeated Utah, and broke a nine-game road losing streak dating back to that season.

-Arizona State
+at Arizona State

 In the season finale at Arizona State, the Wildcats never stood a chance against the Sun Devils, and were shut out.
 As of 2021, this remains Arizona State's most recent shutout victory over the Wildcats in Tempe.